You are here: PályázóknakHírek, eseményekRendezvényekA Hivatal rendezvényeiWeek of Innovative Regions in Europe 2024Program

 • Anne Besnier, European Committee of Regions, Centre val de Loire Region and CoR rapporteur on FP10

-• Pirita Lindholm, Director, ERRIN
+• Pirita Lindholm, Director, European Regions Research and Innovation Network ERRIN

-14:30-15:00 Wrap-up of Conference – take-away messages, lessons learned - LIVESTREAMING
+15:00-15:20 Wrap-up of Conference – take-away messages, lessons learned

 Speakers: